-The Cyprus Holding Company
+The Cyprus Holding Company in 2022

 Since 2003, Healy Consultants Group PLC has been assisting our Clients to incorporate their businesses in the Republic of Cyprus.
 Please find below more information on holding company registration in Cyprus.